DataTables/Dist-DataTables-ColReorder-Bootstrap/Readme.md

-# ColReorder for DataTables with styling for [Bootstrap](http://getbootstrap.com/)
+# ColReorder for DataTables with styling for [Bootstrap](https://getbootstrap.com/docs/3.3/)

-This package contains distribution files required to style [ColReorder extension](https://datatables.net/extensions/colreorder) for [DataTables](https://datatables.net/) with styling for [Bootstrap](http://getbootstrap.com/).
+This package contains a built distribution of the [ColReorder extension](https://datatables.net/extensions/ColReorder) for [DataTables](https://datatables.net/) with styling for [Bootstrap](https://getbootstrap.com/docs/3.3/).

 ColReorder allows the end user to modify the column order of a table through drop-and-drag of column headers.